MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-I-Pipeline-Hazardous-Materials-Safety-Administration-Department-Transportation/subchapter-D-Pipeline-Safety/part-192-Transportation-Natural-Other-Gas-Pipeline-Minimum-Federal-Safety-Standards/subpart-H-Customer-Meters-Service-Regulators-Service-Lines/section-192.383.md

 ##### § 192.383 Excess flow valve installation. #####

-Link to an amendment published at 81 FR 71001, October 14, 2016.Link to a correction of the above amendment published at 81 FR 72739, October 21, 2016.
+Link to an amendment published at 81 FR 71001, Oct.
+14, 2016.Link to a correction of the above amendment published at 81 FR 72739, Oct.
+21, 2016.

 (a) *Definitions.* As used in this section: